mjclemente/mjclemente.github.io/_posts/2017-02-24-whats-that-function-val.md

 What's the name of that function?
 The one that converts the opening numbers of a string into a numeric value?
 I always forget.
 For the record, it's `val()`.

 <!--more-->
-I probably forget the name because it's... not particularly clear or helpful in conveying it's purpose.
+I probably forget the name because it's... not particularly clear or helpful in conveying its purpose.
 Here are the [official Adobe docs](https://helpx.adobe.com/coldfusion/cfml-reference/coldfusion-functions/functions-t-z/val.html) and, for runnable examples, check out [cfdocs.org/val](http://cfdocs.org/val).

 So, why was I trying to remember it; that is, what good is `val()`?
 The most common use I have had for it is a convenient method for dealing with the status codes returned from http requests.
 The `statusCode` response from `cfhttp` requests comprised of two parts: